new-age.

 |

-flower - spirituality - missionaries
+Passion flower - spirituality -

-they believed it symbolized the death of Christ - the sepals and petals
+passion flower because they believed it symbolized the death of

-of thorns, and the stamens stood for the wounds. |
+row stood for the crown of thorns, and the stamens stood for the

 |